sematext/docs/docs/logs/quick-start.md

 title: Sematext Logs Quick Start
-description: Cloud based SaaS / On-premises logging as a service platform.
-Index machine data, search, correlate and investigate.
-Build in reports and dashboards with monitoring and alerting capabilities.
+description: Get up-and-running quickly with Sematext Logs.
+Here's how to start shipping and searching logs in no-time!

 After you get logged into Sematext Cloud at <https://apps.sematext.com> (or <https://apps.eu.sematext.com> if using Sematext Cloud Europe), the first step is to create a Logs App.
-An App is an independent namespace for your data.
+An [App](../guide/app-guide) is an independent namespace for your data.

 For example, if you have a development and a production environment, it might make sense to have one App for each.
 You can create as many Apps as you want.